 '''

-Program:

-include<stdio.h>

-void main ()

-int marks;

-char grade;

-printf ("\n Enter your marks:");

-scanf ("% d", & marks");

-if (marks > = 90)

-grade = '0';

-else

 if (marks > = 80)

 grade = 'D';

 else

 if (marks > = 75)

 grade = 'M';

 else

 if (marks > = 60)

 grade = 'I';

-'''

-'''

 else

 if (marks > =50)

 grade = 'II';

 else

 if (marks > 40)

 grade = 'III';

 else

 grade = 'F';

-printf("\n Your grade is : % c", grade),
+printf("\n Your grade is: % c", grade),

-}

-Output: run 1 →
+Output: run 1 \rightarrow

-Enter your marks: 77 &
+Enter your marks: 77

 Your grade is: M

-Run 2 →
+Run 2 \rightarrow

-Enter your marks: 39 &
+Enter your marks: 39 ←

 Your grade is: F

 '''

-This whole section of code is actually one statement that is comprised of six hierarchically nested is else constructs, so there is no need to put them in the braces.
+Notes: This whole section of code is actually one statement that is comprised of six hierarchically nested is else constructs, so there is no need to put them in the braces.
 At any time during the general top to bottom execution of these expressions, if an expression evaluates to true, then the associated statement will be executed and control flow will pass to the statement immediately following the entire nested chain.

-Switch statement
+5.10 Switch statement

-The switch statement is another useful C feature for dealing with scenarios where numerous decisions must be made based on an expression with multiple values.
-The switch is a multiple branch statement that compares the value of an expression to a list of case values and, if a match is found, executes the statement associated with that case.
-A switch-case statement can take the following general form:
+The switch statement is another convenient tool provided by C to handle the situations in which multiple decisions to be made based on an expression that can have multiple values.
+The switch is a multiple branch statement that successively tests the value of an expression against a list of case values and when a match is found, the statement associated with the particular case is executed.
+The general form of a switch-case statement may books like as:

 '''

 switch (expression)

 {

 case value1: statement1;

 case value2: statement2;

 case value3: statement3;

 :

+'''

+'''

 case valuen: statementn;

 [default: statement x ;]

 }

 statement;

 '''

 Where switch is a keyword and the expression is any expression that evaluates to an integer value, may be of type int, or char, or long.
-The case is a keyword followed by value 1, value 2, value n. where value 1, value 2, ... value n may be an integer or character constant, normally referred to as case labels.
+The case is a keyword followed by value 1, value 2, value n. where value 1, value 2, .. value n may be an integer or character constant, normally referred to as case labels.
 And the statement1, statement2, .. statementn may be single statement or set of statements, or may be an empty statement.